Caroline Stanbury: Career

 Stanbury joined the cast of Ladies of London in 2014.
 She returned for the second and third season until it was cancelled in 2017 following her move to Dubai.
 In 2022, Stanbury was announced to be part of the first season of The Real Housewives of Dubai along with Nina Ali, Chanel Ayan, Caroline Brooks, Sara Al Madani and Lesa Milan.
 It premiered on 1 June 2022.
 In 2025, Stanbury was profiled by UAE-based media for her transition into Dubai's business scene, where she engaged with the luxury and entrepreneurial ecosystem.

 Before joining Ladies of London, Stanbury started her own business named "Gift Library".
 It was a store that sold luxury, "swanky" gifts.
 However during her time on Ladies of London, she had to close down her business, where it was subsequently sold to Amara.com.
 Stanbury has also launched a shoe line named "Black Suede Studio".
 In 2020, Stanbury started the podcast "Divorced Not Dead", where she talks about her life and relationships.

 Personal life

 Stanbury attended the Westonbirt School followed by King's College London.
 In 2004, she married Turkish banker Cem Habib.
 They have three children together.
 In 2016, Stanbury moved to Dubai, United Arab Emirates, following a job offer her husband received.
-In December 2019, after 15 years of marriage, Stanbury and Habib announced their separation from one another.
+In December 2019, after 15 years of marriage, Stanbury and Habib announced their separation.
 In 2021, she married Spanish footballer Sergio Carrallo, who is 19 years her junior.
-She legally got married in Mauritius due to the UAE not recognising interfaith marriages, however this law changed around the same time, so she held her ceremony in Dubai.
+She legally got married in Mauritius due to the UAE not recognising interfaith marriages, but this law changed around the same time, so she held her ceremony in Dubai.